LOCAL UNION 890 NEWS BRIEFS

 Note: Payment upon registration is required to secure your enrollment in the class.
 Classes are limited to 20 students, unless otherwise indicated in the Class posting.

 Please click here to register online for Local 890 classes or print corresponding registration form and mail with payment to the Local Union 890 office.

-For a List of State of Wisconsin Approved Courses for CEUs:
+For a List of State of Wisconsin Approved Course Providers for CEUs:

 WEEBF Health & Welfare Plan Description Booklet